ChrisMunozCodes/Sunshine-Attractions/README.md

 ## 👨🏻‍💻 About the project

-<p align="left" style="color: red;">Full-stack review application for theme parks in Florida.
+<p align="left" style="color: red;"> Sunshine Attractions is a full-stack review application for theme parks in Florida (The sunshine state).
 Allowing tourists and locals to find up-to-date information on various rides, shows, and food for Florida theme parks.
-Includes tools to help individuals plan their trips, find important information to save time and help their next trip to be as enjoyable as possible. </p>
+Users are able to track wait times, engage in other reviewers posts, and manage their profile.
+More features are planned, one of these features include a tool to better user expierence such as finding lowest wait times for the park they're at.
+Another feature planned in order to make the app more engaging is allowing reviewers to follow each-other and keep up to date on their feed.
+Sunshine attractions mission is to better the expierence of theme park goers in Florida.</p>

 ## 🚀 Technologies